dowgirt/awareson/README.md

 ## Features

-- **Deploy a web application on Azure App Service**
-  The application connects to a MySQL or PostgreSQL database via a private endpoint.
+- **The application connects to a MySQL or PostgreSQL database via a private endpoint**

-- **Basic user interface**
-  Provides simple UI to store and retrieve data from the database.
+- **Provides simple UI to store and retrieve data from the database**

-- **Database connection test**
-  Includes a simple test to verify database connectivity.
+- **Includes a simple test to verify database connectivity**

-- **Containerization**
-  The application is packaged into a Docker image with a provided Dockerfile for local build and run.
+- **The application is packaged into a Docker image with a provided Dockerfile for local build and run.**

-- **Infrastructure as Code with Terraform**
-  Terraform scripts enable provisioning infrastructure across multiple environments (dev, staging, production), including:
+- **Terraform scripts enable provisioning infrastructure across multiple environments (dev, staging, production), including:**
   - Azure App Service
   - Azure Database (MySQL/PostgreSQL)
   - Virtual Network (VNet) and Subnets
   - Private Endpoint

-- **CI/CD Pipeline**
-  Automates building and pushing Docker images, deploying Terraform infrastructure, deploying the application on Azure, and running tests.
+- **Automates building and pushing Docker images, deploying Terraform infrastructure, deploying the application on Azure, and running tests.**

 ---